turbulent/dockwrkr/README.md

 end script
 ```

-You can then use *start myservice* and *stop myservice* on your Ubuntu system to control this service.
+You can then use *start myservice* and *stop myservice* on your Ubuntu system
+to control this service.

-## Multiple services
+### Multiple services

-You can also use a linked job to start / stop multiple docker containers on host boot / shutdown.
+You can also use a linked job to start / stop multiple Docker containers on
-Templating this file with salt/ansible/chef makes this deployment simple for DevOps.
+host boot / shutdown.
+Templating this file with salt/ansible/chef makes this
+deployment simple for DevOps.

-Suppose you have a dockwrkr config file with 3 services : web, db and cache, you could create a master upstart job like so:
+Suppose you have a `dockwrkr.yml` file with 3 services : web, db and cache, you
+could create a master upstart job like so:

 ```
 #!upstart
 description     "Host Containers"